 2. I need to grow my business before I even think about a website

 That might have been true thirty years ago but if you have even a small hope of scaling your business in today’s digital world, you need a digital platform.
-Building a website for your business is not only a huge part of your branding, but also your biggest chance to get your company off the ground.
+Building a website for your business is not only a huge part of your branding but also your biggest chance to get your company off the ground.

 You could choose a DIY solution for this, of course.
-But none of those options are scalable, and they become very limiting and very expensive quickly.
+But none of those options is scalable, and they become very limiting and very expensive quickly.
 In contrast, hiring a professional development agency will provide you quite a few benefits:

 - It will save you time and money in the long run;

 - They will build you the website you need to get your business off the ground;

 - You don’t need to learn about coding, technical SEO, link building, Google ranking factors, etc.;

 - You can start small and build on top without technical limitations or extremely high extra costs.

 3. It is easier and faster to build my website on my own.